Treating Multiple Tics: A Single Dad Nails It

 Victoria, you would have been about 8 when your dad started you on a special diet for your tics.
 What do you remember about that time?

 At the age of 7 to 8, I remember feeling urges to tic.
 The tics began during second grade.
-I went to a small private school, so of course, my teachers and peers noticed because there were so few of us.
+I attended a small private school, so, of course, my teachers and peers noticed me because there were so few of us.
 I was teased by a couple of kids, but the majority of my friends never brought it up.
-That year, I remember my teacher would pull me out of class when my tics were a distraction or when she could tell that I needed a break.
+That year, I recall my teacher would pull me out of class when my tics became a distraction or when she could tell I needed a break.

-I remember the tics were pretty severe.
-I would squeak and squeal, tap the table, jump a little in my chair.
+My tics were pretty severe.
+I would squeak and squeal, tap the table, and jump up a little in my chair.
 Truthfully, I wasn’t really aware of what was going on, and I was too young to be concerned with what condition I had.
 I distinctly remember the tics occurring as soon as I sat down to focus on homework, a test, or another assigned task.

-As for the diet changes my father implemented, it was easy for me to get on board because I loved all sorts of food!
+As for the healthful diet changes my father implemented, it was easy for me to get on board because I loved all sorts of different foods!
 I wasn’t a picky eater.
 I also recall my dad cooking meals that we could both enjoy; he didn’t ever make me feel like I was eating something “special” for my tics—he was eating just like me!

 Did you recognize when your tics started to get better?
 Were you aware of them as symptoms?

 Unfortunately, other family members didn’t believe that diet played any role in healing or that it could help to balance the nervous system.
-Whenever I would stay with them, I could eat whatever I wanted.
-My tics would come back almost immediately and THAT was when I began to realize something was going on with my body that was beyond my control.
+Whenever I would stay with them, I was allowed to eat whatever I wanted–even junk food.
+My tics would come back almost immediately, and THAT was when I began to realize something was going on with my body that was beyond my control.

-At this point the tics did in fact bother me, so I started to ask my dad what was going on.
-We worked together to identify what I could and couldn’t have so that I felt empowered when I would go to slumber parties, visit other family members, or attend an event.
+At this point the tics did, in fact, bother me, so I started to ask my dad what was going on.
+We worked together to identify what I could and couldn’t eat so that I felt empowered when I would go to slumber parties, visit other family members, or attend an event.

-I no longer felt like I was missing out because I realized which foods allowed me to function well and feel good and which foods would make me feel out of control.
+I no longer felt like I was missing out because I realized which foods allowed me to function well and feel good, and which foods would make me feel out of control.
+I was willing to make the needed changes.

 What was your lifestyle like in your late teens and early 20s?
 Did you stick with the diet?

 Believe it or not, I stuck to my diet 100 percent.
-At age 29, I am STILL eating the way I started eating 21 years ago!
-In fact, food became an extreme passion of mine.
+At the age of 29, I am still eating the way I started eating 21 years ago.
+In fact, food became a passion of mine.
 I became fascinated with baking; I wanted to find a way to enjoy desserts without triggering my tics, so I started creating recipes I could enjoy at home.
 I ended up taking this to the next level and began to research more than just which foods could trigger tics – I wanted to know if certain foods could cause additional harm to the body and why.
-I became almost obsessed with where our food comes from and why the government allowed so many harmful ingredients in our food.
+I became almost obsessed with where our food comes from and why the government allows so many harmful ingredients in our food.

 What else you have done besides cutting out sugars and additives?
 Do certain “food families” bother you?
 Did you ever keep a log?